Lukobet/PythonPractices/day 3.md

 # Logical Operations
+#  AND CONDITION
 # this is use when we have multiple conditions for instance if an applicant has high income AND good credit .
 The person is Eligible for loan
 has_high_income = True
 has_good_credit = True